nileshjaiswar06/Password-Manager-CLI/README.md

 - Provide a simple, scriptable CLI for common password-manager flows (init, add, get, rm, list, generate).
 - Illustrate safe I/O patterns (atomic writes, backups) and memory-hygiene practices (zeroizing derived keys) suitable for a small production or educational project.

-This repository is not intended to be a fully-featured production password manager (no sync, limited platform clipboard hygiene, limited zeroization).
+This repository is not intended to be a fully-featured production password manager (no sync, no clipboard integration, limited zeroization).
 Treat it as a building block and learning artifact.

 Project structure (current)
 --------------------------

 High-level file layout (important files):

-- `Cargo.toml` — dependency manifest and optional feature flags (e.g., `clipboard`).
+- `Cargo.toml` — dependency manifest and dependencies.
-- `src/main.rs` — CLI parsing and top-level wiring (subcommands, global flags like `--file`, `--no-backup`, `--no-clipboard`).
+- `src/main.rs` — CLI parsing and top-level wiring (subcommands, global flags like `--file`, `--no-backup`).
 - `src/models.rs` — serde data models for vault envelope and entries.
 - `src/crypto.rs` — KDF (Argon2) and AES-GCM encrypt/decrypt helpers.
 - `src/storage.rs` — disk I/O helpers for reading/writing the JSON envelope, atomic writes and backups.